 Various aspects of our business require specialized skills and knowledge, certain of which are in high demand and in limited supply.
-Such skills and knowledge include the areas of permitting, engineering, geology, metallurgy, logistical planning, implementation of exploration programs, mine construction and development, mine operation, as well as legal compliance, finance and accounting.
+Such skills and knowledge include the areas of permitting, engineering, geology, metallurgy, logistical planning, implementation of exploration programs, mine construction and development, mine operation, as well as legal compliance, finance, accounting, risk management, safety and security, community relations and human resources.
 We have highly qualified management personnel and staff, an active recruitment program, and believe that persons having the necessary skills are generally available.
 We have found that we can locate and retain competent employees and consultants in such fields and have maintained a high retention rate of highly skilled employees.
 We do not anticipate having significant difficulty in recruiting other personnel as needed.
 Training programs are in place for workers that are recruited locally.